 NDD brokers, on the other hand, do not take opposite sides of your trades.
 They have no dealing desk and in-house price book. an NDD broker could be an ECN or STP broker.
 ECN brokers give direct market access.
 They connect you directly to buyers and sellers in their market.

 STP brokers connect you to buyers/sellers through their liquidity pools which could be banks or other financial institutions.

 Finally, there are hybrid brokers that combine the features discussed above.
-The important point is to know how they handle conflicts of interest.
+The important point is to know how they handle conflict of interest.
 You can ask your forex trading platform for their conflict of interest document to know how they handle it.

-Forex trading platforms usually have more than one account.
+3) Multiple Accounts: Forex trading platforms usually have more than one account.
 You should consider this factor because it helps you with pricing flexibility.
 Usually, forex brokers will have a standard trading account.
 This account will have high average spreads with zero commissions per standard lot.

 The other account(s) have a low typical spread but you are charged a round-turn commission on your trades.
 Because account types affect the structure of trading fees, it is better you go for a trading platform with at least two accounts.

 In addition, account types might also affect your minimum deposit.
 A forex broker may have an account with no fixed minimum deposit.
 This allows you to trade with little money.
 However, some accounts do have a specific minimum deposit.
 Do you see why you have to consider a platform with multiple accounts?